If something is “as easy as pie,” that means it is simple to do. It’s a job or task that is easy, requiring little

 - When I’m making breakfast in the morning, I usually go with a bowl of cereal because it’s easy as pie to make.

-Note: The origin of some or even many common expressions and phrases are unclear.
+Note: The origin of many common expressions are unclear.
 In such cases, what will be listed are plausible theories that speculate how it may have originated.
 In general, an effort is made to include the earliest known quotation of the phrase.
 The purpose of such quotes is to provide some idea on how far back in history the particular expression goes.